LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-1.md

 No matter now or later, the debugger is always a super important helper to us.
 Without a debugger, we cannot learn the current program status easily, and can only use the logger to print context with many restrictions.

-I'm using the GDB as the debugger in the next series of articles, but you can also choose other debuggers like lldb or rust-gdb, they are quite same.
+I'm using the GDB as the debugger in the next series of articles, but you can also choose other debuggers like lldb or rust-gdb, they are quite the same.

-So, how to introduce gdb in to our project?
+So, how to introduce gdb into our project?

 Step 1, we need to let QEMU be able to accept a GDB connection, additionally, pause QEMU to wait for a gdb connection.
 That requires us to add two params: `-s -S`in to the runner command: